 Wishmaster 2: Evil Never Dies (Video 1999)

-A "freemason logo" has been reported on a card held up as the camera pans an unspecified scene. [unconfirmed]
+A "freemason logo" has been reported on a card held up as the camera pans an unspecified scene. [viewed but not confirmed]

 Directed by Jack Sholder, written by Peter Atkins and Jack Sholder.
 Holly Fields, Chris Weber, Al Foster, Andrew Divoff, Vyto Ruginis, Randy Hall, Maria Genero, James Staszkiel, Paul Johansson, Robert LaSardo, Carlos Leon, Tommy 'Tiny' Lister, Rhino Michaels, James Kim, Simon Kim, Simon Tiger.
 USA, English, 96 min.
 Dolby Digital, Colour.